uas-at-ucla/suas-2019/SETUP.md

 ### Branching
 Branching is a system we use so that we can constantly develop our code in increments.
 After you successfully clone the repository, do not edit the files directly.
-You need to create your own branch off of <MASTER>.
+You need to create your own branch off of MASTER.

-The <MASTER> branch is the final product we release to for our drone.
+The MASTER branch is the final product we release to for our drone.
 Our branching system will look like this:

 ............................ --------------- ivan